 - Not having access to a working vehicle

-More and more healthcare organizations are taking ownership in minimizing transportation challenges in order to reduce no show appointments and improve care adherence for their patients.
-Ridesharing services such as Uber and Lyft already leverage technology to connect people in need of a ride with a driver and vehicle.
-Partnerships with these companies allow healthcare practices to proactively ask patients if they need a ride to their appointment, and some technology solutions can even help identify which patients are more likely to need a ride.
-All of this can be done through savvy technology solutions that leverage EHR connectivity and text messaging to ensure a seamless experience for the patient, without your staff managing the process behind the scenes.
+More and more healthcare organizations are taking ownership of minimizing transportation challenges to reduce no-show appointments and improve patient care adherence.
+Ridesharing services such as Uber and Lyft already leverage technology to connect people needing a ride with a driver and vehicle.
+Partnerships with these companies allow healthcare practices to proactively ask patients if they need a ride to their appointment.
+Some technology solutions can even help identify which patients are more likely to need a ride.
+All of this can be done through savvy technology solutions that leverage EHR connectivity and text messaging to ensure a seamless experience for the patient without your staff managing the process behind the scenes.

 5. Offer Options When There Are Scheduling Conflicts

 Scheduling conflicts are another reason patients may be unable to keep their appointment.
-If you want to reduce no show appointments, it’s important to offer options for your patients outside of traditional working hours.
-Patients with limited time off–or patients with multiple jobs–may have no choice but to skip their appointment in order to keep their work obligations.
+If you want to reduce no-show appointments, offering options for your patients outside of traditional working hours is important.
+Patients with limited time off or multiple jobs may have no choice but to skip their appointment to keep their work obligations.

-A simple courtesy appointment reminder text message gives patients the opportunity to confirm if the date and time still works.
-But if you really want to reduce no show appointments, you should also consider offering an option to reschedule in case something unexpected comes up.
-Proactively reaching out before the appointment is missed gives patients the ability to find a better day or time that does work with their schedule, which will minimize the likelihood that they’ll end up as a no show.
+A simple courtesy appointment reminder text message gives patients the opportunity to confirm if the date and time still work.
+But if you really want to reduce no-show appointments, you should also consider offering an option to reschedule in case something unexpected comes up.
+Proactively reaching out before the appointment is missed allows patients to find a better day or time that works with their schedule, which will minimize the likelihood that they’ll end up as a no-show.

 6. Mitigate Worry and Uncertainty

-Finally, some patients just get cold feet when it comes to going to the doctor.
+Finally, some patients get cold feet when it comes to the doctor.
 From fear about an upcoming procedure to embarrassment from clinical advice that contradicts their lifestyle habits, some patients may opt to stay home and avoid the experience altogether.

-One way to reduce no show appointments is to proactively address any concerns patients may have.
-Sending educational information via text at various intervals inbetween appointments is one way to build confidence in your patients and strengthen the patient-provider relationship.
-And when an uncomfortable screening comes up, you can send specific information or instructions that prepares them ahead of time for what’s to come.
+One way to reduce no-show appointments is proactively addressing any concerns patients may have.
+Sending educational information via text at various intervals in between appointments is one way to build confidence in your patients and strengthen the patient-provider relationship.
+And when an uncomfortable screening comes up, you can send specific information or instructions that prepare them for what’s to come.

-In fact, Adelante Health was able to reduce no show appointments across their medical practices to13% using Providertech’s appointment reminder solution.
-Their dental practices also saw a reduction in no show appointments, moving from a 25-30% no show rate to 18%.
+In fact, Adelante Health was able to reduce no-show appointments across their medical practices to 13 percent using Providertech’s appointment reminder solution.
+Their dental practices also saw a reduction in no-show appointments, moving from a 25 to 30 percent no-show rate to 18%.

-Understanding why your patients are missing their appointment is important to finding solutions that reduce no show appointments, as well as the financial and clinical risk associated with them.
-Using targeted appointment reminders and patient outreach can help you address track why your patients are missing appointments, allowing you to tailor solutions that will best meet their needs and improve your clinic’s bottom line.
+Understanding why your patients are missing their appointment is important to finding solutions that reduce no-show appointments and the financial and clinical risks associated with them.
+Targeted appointment reminders and patient outreach can help you address and track why your patients are missing appointments, allowing you to tailor solutions that will best meet their needs and improve your clinic’s bottom line.